 Follow the tutorial How to add data in Mapbox Studio Datasets.

-If you add a search tool to your application to find addresses, mapbox offers a several wrapper libraries that allow you to integrate the Mapbox Geocoding API into your existing application seamlessly:
+If you add a search tool to your application to find addresses, mapbox offers several wrapper libraries that allow you to integrate the Mapbox Geocoding API into your existing application seamlessly:

 Geocoding API pricing

 The default Geocoding API rate limit is 600 requests per minute, but can be adjusted on a per-account basis.